 Once admitted, refugees are eligible to receive certain public benefits, are authorized to work, may obtain a green card and can pursue a path to citizenship.

-Of the over 15 million refugees worldwide, only about 70,000 will be allowed entry into the U.S. this year.
+Of the over 22.5 million refugees worldwide, only a small percentage will be allowed entry into the U.S. this year.
 Those refugees fortunate enough to be chosen for resettlement in the U.S. must undergo a rigorous screening process.
 After numerous interviews, medical exams, background checks and cultural orientations, they may finally be deemed ready to travel to the U.S. and are assigned to a Refugee Sponsoring Agency such as CFC.

 CFC Refugee Resettlement services are available to those refugee families referred to CFC for sponsorship by its two associated national resettlement agencies – the United States Conference of Catholic Bishops (USCCB) and Church World Service (CWS).

 CFC also offers some of its resettlement services to other immigrant classes who are deemed eligible by federal guidelines.
 Other immigrant classes that may be eligible for CFC services include:

 Resettling refugees and helping them integrate is an effort requiring contributions from numerous sectors of our Rochester Community.
 CFC wishes to thank all of our community partners that help make Rochester such a welcoming place and do so much to provide support to refugees as they make their way in their new home.

 Volunteers have always played a critical role in welcoming refugees to our so that they can help them make the most of the new opportunities before them.
 Our volunteers are trained and oriented specifically to work effectively with refugee populations.
 There are no financial, language or experience requirements.